Ameobea/homepage/src/blog/subdividing-meshes-for-displacement.md

 <br/>

-## Summary
+## Overview

-When I started off, my goal was to procedurally subdivide arbitrary 3D meshes.
-I wanted to add more geometry to simple meshes so that I could apply displacement mapping and other procedural deformation to give them increased detail and realism in scenes.
+When I started off, my goal was to create an algorithm to subdivide arbitrary 3D meshes.
+I wanted to add more geometry to simple meshes so that I could apply displacement mapping and other procedural deformation to give them increased detail and realism in procedurally and semi-procedurally-generated scenes.

-It turns out that the core of subdividing meshes is very simple and can be implemented in a few dozen lines of code
+Basic mesh subdivision is very simple and can be implemented in a few dozen lines of code.
+However,

 <div class="warning padded">
-However, there are considerations stemming from requirements of how shading and 3D rendering work that quickly become apparent and made it a much more involved task.
+There are requirements stemming from how shading and 3D rendering work that quickly become apparent and make it a much more involved task.
 </div>

+It turns out that there's a ton of nuance involved with subdividing and modifying 3D meshes while still making them render and shade nicely.

-This post explores solutions to the various problems that occur when subdividing arbitrary 3D meshes and applying displacement while still making sure that they're rendered and shaded correctly.
+This post explores solutions to the various problems that occur during the whole subdivision and displacement process.
+It then extends this into a full pipeline for displacing and manipulating 3D meshes and computing accurate normals for both shading and displacement.

-## Background

-I've been working on building little [3D levels](https://github.com/ameobea/sketches-3d) and other graphics experiments in Three.JS on and off over the past few years.

 ## Naive Subdivision